andrewsinelnikov/MERNSnippet-How-To/task19/README.md

 ## Define Routing (Express)

 ### Description
-This guide will teach you how to fill up [MongoDB](https://www.mongodb.com/) database with data
+This guide will teach you how to create routes in your App

 ### Step 1
 - Add **data** folder into your backend part, create **products.js** file there<br/>